admu-sec/admu-sec/README.md

 My name is Adam.

-I'm an IT Security Specialist student focused on defensive security, SIEM and threat detection.
+I'm an IT Security Specialist student with a focus on defensive security, SIEM and threat detection, while also exploring offensive security.

 ## Tools & Technologies